GlenKPeterson/Cymling/README.md

 ```

 ##Other Operators
-All other (non-infix) operators have syntax like other functions.
+All other (non-infix) operators have syntax just like functions.
 Because they are functions, they can be lazily evaluated:

 ```
 cond(a    λ“a”          ;; eager if, followed by lazy then